Simon-Cao-Git/npjuc-bilayer-graphene-synapse/README.md

 ## Methods Overview

 - **DFT Package:** VASP 5.4.4
-- **Pseudopotentials:** Projector Augmented-Wave (PAW) method with the PBE functional *Note: POTCAR files are not included in this repository, as they are proprietary to VASP.*
+- **Pseudopotentials:** Projector Augmented-Wave (PAW) method with the PBE functional. *Note that POTCAR files are not included in this repository, as they are proprietary to VASP.*
 - **Dispersion Correction:** DFT-D3 (Grimme, zero-damping)
 - **Calculation Types:**
   - **Single-point energies** (some after relaxation)